-We are pleased to provide on-line registration.
 Please note that you will be guided through the registration steps within the on-line system.
 In some cases you will not be permitted to proceed through the steps until you complete the necessary pre-requisites.

 - Associate Dean, Postgraduate Medical Education

 - Financial Services - Payroll, Kingston Health Sciences Centre

 Please note that you will not be allowed to continue in your program if you are not completely registered.

 All inquiries about registration with the Postgraduate Medical Education Office are to be directed to firstname.lastname@example.org or (613) 533-2543.

 The registration system will open by April 12.
 To go directly to the registration system, click here.